Email Timeline Post Election 2016

 July 31, 2016 - Clinton continues to maintain that none of her emails contained classified information when they were sent.

-July 31, 2016 – A Clinton supporter is the source behind the Trump Tower/Alfa Bank connections
+July 31, 2016 – A Clinton supporter is the most likely source behind the Trump Tower/Alfa Bank connections

 July, 2016 – 2017: New emails and memos confirm Bruce Ohr communicated extensively with Christopher Steele